 For example, suppose a serving of broccoli has 4 grams of carbs, but 2 grams of it is fiber.
 If your body can’t absorb those 2 fiber grams, can you legitimately say you only ate 2 grams of carbs, and the other carbs (and calories) don’t count?

 Well, it wouldn’t be unreasonable to say that carb calories your body does absorb could be called the “net.”
-It might even be a fair estimation to count only about half the carbs in fiber and sugar alcohols.
+It also might be a fair estimation to count only about half the carbs in fiber and sugar alcohols.
 But it’s not always that simple, especially when it comes to how the net carb concept is promoted by the industry.

 Low carb food products often make claims on the label about what does and doesn’t count.
 But what’s printed on the label may not accurately reflect the grams of carbs your body really absorbs.

-Fortunately, if we stick to what the research says instead of what the low carb industry claims, and if we understand the differences between carbs and how your body processes them, you can make sense of it all.
+Fortunately, if we stick to what the science says instead of what the low carb industry claims, and if we understand the differences between carbs and how your body processes them, you can make sense of it all.

 What Are Net Carbs, Exactly?